grame-cncm/faustdoc/mkdocs/docs/manual/optimizing.md

 #### Using Pattern Matching

-**TODO**: explain how pattern-matching can be used to algorithmically describe signal processors, explain the idea of defining a new DSL inside the Faust DSL (with [fds.lib](https://faustlibraries.grame.fr/libs/fds/), [physmodels.lib](https://faustlibraries.grame.fr/libs/physmodels/), [wdmodels.lib](https://faustlibraries.grame.fr/libs/wavedigitalfilters/) as examples).
+**TODO**: explain how pattern-matching can be used to algorithmically describe signal processors, explain the principle of defining a new DSL inside the Faust DSL (with [fds.lib](https://faustlibraries.grame.fr/libs/fds/), [physmodels.lib](https://faustlibraries.grame.fr/libs/physmodels/), [wdmodels.lib](https://faustlibraries.grame.fr/libs/wavedigitalfilters/) as examples).

 #### Specializing the DSP Code